oxomoto/oxomoto.github.io/projects/memoire-library.md

 - The illustrations
 - And the subject matter.

 All what makes a book a book is interesting to me.
-A book is an artefact on its own, to me its as much an object that can be appraised for its beauty.
-As a tool for its content.
-Or another type of tool for reference in my graphic design work and typesetting.
-The book has a cultural value that gets lost when uploaded to the net.
+A book is an artefact on its own, an artefact with artistic merit, one that can be appreciated for its beauty and the artistry in its conception.
+Simply as a consumable, as a book is meant to be, a tool for its content.
+Lastly another type of tool for me which is as reference in my graphic design work and typesetting.
+I'm inspired by the odd telephone book, the 1970's Ford car manual or a small Hachette paperback.
+The book has a cultural value that gets lost when uploaded to the net, on the net it is back to be purely content.
+A book as consumable.

 #### `